eclipse-tractusx/managed-identity-wallet/docs/Architecture.md

     *   Wallet: management (CRUD) of identity wallets
 *   Services:
     *   AcaPyService: Abstraction of calls and response handling of ACA-Py
-    *   Aries Event Handler: Processing of incoming Aries DID-Comm messages
+    *   Aries Event Handler: Processing of incoming Aries DID-Comm messages (separate listeners for Base Wallet and Multi-Tenants Wallet)
     *   Business Partner Data Service: Abstraction of calls and response handling of BPDM
     *   RevocationService: Abstraction of calls and response handling of the revocation service
     *   WalletService: General wallet management and orchestration logic